NoorZayed/Android-Kids-Zoo-App/README.md

 # Kidszoo App

 Kidszoo App is a learning app designed for children.
-It provides interactive activities to help kids learn numeric and alphabetic words, shapes, and reading.
+It provides interactive activities to help kids learn numeric and alphabetic words,animals ,and reading.
 Additionally, parents can analyze their kids' performance to track improvements over time.

-## Features

-- Interactive activities for learning numeric and alphabetic words
-- Shape recognition and learning activities
-- Reading exercises tailored for kids
-- Parental analysis tool to track kids' performance and improvements

 ## Project Specifications